ludeeus/openmensa-panel-card/README.md

-# Openmensa card
+# Openmensa pabel card

-A simple card to show OpenMensa values for Home Assistant Lovelace.
+A simple card to show OpenMensa values on a panel for Home Assistant Lovelace.
 What will your cantine serve today?

 For installation you will need a configured openmensa sensor, which you may find in HACS or here: https://github.com/Mofeywalker/openmensa-hass-component
+Also see Mofeywalker's lovelace card for OpenMensa here: https://github.com/Mofeywalker/openmensa-lovelace-card

 ## Support